Buryyy/IniSharp/README.md

 - Strong Type Binding: Map INI sections directly to your C# classes for ease of use and type safety.
 - Flexible Indexer: Access configuration values directly with a simple syntax, config["Section:Key"].

+## Installation
+You can install this package on [NuGet](https://www.nuget.org/packages/IniSharpLite), any additional setup is not required.

 ## Quickstart

-1. Setting Up Configuration: You can initialize your configuration from a given INI file path:
+1. **Setting Up Configuration: You can initialize your configuration from a given INI file path:**
 ```cs
 var config = new Configuration("path_to_your_config.ini");
 ```
-2. Reading Values:
+2.  **Reading Values:**

 Using a function: